top of page

 Become more familiar with terms or parts of words you feel you already know.
 A scientist-practitioner stays curious.
 When we slow down and focus on what is in front of us new viewpoints about the challenge can arise.
 Other modes of engagement to learn biopsychology vocabulary, come to mind.

 For example, terms and their prefixes, suffixes or eponyms that you use day to day, will appear more as you read.
 Relatable vocab.
 Rich in history of Ancient Egyptian and Greek, Semetic, Phonecian, and Arabic, Latin, Italian and French.
 With a dash of Anglo-Saxon grammar to bind it together meaningfully.
 Who knew learning a biospsyc glossary could be this interesting.
-This exploration is helpful too, for creating your own mnemonics (which is how I make flashcards).
-Recall and relationship of terms can be optimised thru learning your personal symbolic language.
-Dive into the field's hx.
-Craft your work to high quality, drawing on salient data in the world and from your personal reflections.

 Though the biospyc lexicon can be daunting.
 It is manageable.
 You can make 'concrete' (established) abstract concepts through learning the glossary in an embodied way (see all above).
 Participate in class discussions, comment with gravity at times on social media, or hone a beautiful assignment.

 I forgot to mention the cross-curriculum benefit of vocab with regards to Ethics.
 To practice with competence (and confidence) pertains to the Principle of Justice in the APA's Code of Conduct (2017, Section 2).
-The ability to pay attention to others, to sit with them, to collaborate as a team, to have capacity to tolerate ambivalence, is influenced to some degree by your verbal fluency
+The ability to pay attention to others, to sit with them, to collaborate as a team, to have capacity to tolerate ambivalence, is influenced to some degree by your verbal fluency:

 How you hear.
 How you deliver what it is you want to say.
 What does and does not get done is contributed to by your practice competency.